AtchayRM/Ecommerece-Follow-Along/README.md

 Get the order using this id and mark the status canceled and save Summary : The use will be able to cancel the placed orders.
 Tech Stack : Backend - controller - order.js
 Frontend - pages - MyOrdersPage.jsx

 # Milestone 29 : In this milestone, we will learn how to add online payment gateway to our application using Paypal api.

 Key feautures : Please create an PayPal account first PayPal developer dashboard Once you login you can see an option for an sandbox accounts.
 Copy the UserID of that account and save it.
 In this sandbox accounts you can find your client id copy and save it.
 In your order conformation page you need two options for payment one is COD and another is online payment.
 Create radio buttons to select COD or online payment and when we click on online payment PayPal buttons need to be displayed.
 In next milestone we will write an code to display and use those PayPal online Payments buttons.
 Summary : Learnt how to use PayPal API.
 Learnt how to Integrate online payments.
 Tech Stack : Frontend - OrderConfirmationPage.jsx -React

 # Milestone 30 : PayPal Payment Integration

 In this milestone, you will integrate PayPal payments into a React application.
 This involves setting up the PayPal API, configuring the payment provider, building a payment component, and testing transactions in the PayPal sandbox.

-# Milestone 31: Redux Global State Management
+# Milestone 32 - Global State with Redux

-In this milestone, you will implement global state management in a React application using Redux.
-You will set up a Redux store, create actions to manage user email state, and wrap the app with a provider for state access across components
+In this milestone, we used Redux to store the user's email globally after login using dispatch, and accessed it across all pages using useSelector.
+This helped us understand global state management in a React app.

+# Milestone 33 - JWT Token & Cookies

+In this milestone, we created a JWT token using the jsonwebtoken package and stored it in a browser cookie.
+We signed the token with the user's email and ID, set an expiry time using maxAge, and added the token to the response.
+This helped us learn secure authentication with JWT and cookies.